We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - HSV-2: primarily causes genital herpes, and is generally responsible for genital herpes outbreaks.

 The herpes simplex virus is a contagious virus that can be transmitted from person to person through direct contact.
-Children will often contract HSV-1 from early contact with an infected adult.
+Children will often contract HSV-1 from early contact with an adult who has an infection.
 They then carry the virus with them for the rest of their lives.

 HSV-1 can be contracted from general interactions such as: